Sample queries and common mistakes

 If you’ve noticed, I made a tip in our conditions and divided keywords into groups with their own parameters.

-1. I start from creating a query for the first group absolutely the same way as described in the previous example:
+1. I start by creating a query for the first group absolutely the same way as described in the previous example:

 3. After that we complete the query by adding the negative keyword and the source for the second group:

 Add several negative keywords for a group of keywords

 Keywords: CAT, cat equipment, cat shoes